 About the Central Arkansas Library System

-CALS has twelve branches serving residents of Pulaski and Perry counties.
-Branches are located in Little Rock at: Main Library, 100 Rock St.; Aerospace Library, 3301 E. Roosevelt Rd.; Dee Brown Library, 6325 Baseline Rd.; Fletcher Library, 823 N. Buchanan St.; McMath Library, 2100 John Barrow Rd.; Terry Library, 2015 Napa Valley Dr.; Thompson Library, 38 Rahling Circle and Williams Library 1800 Chester St. Also, Maumelle Library, 10 Lakepoint Dr.; Nixon Library (Jacksonville), 308 W. Main St.; Sanders Library (Sherwood), 31 Shelby Dr. and Milam Library (Perryville), 609 Aplin Ave.
+CALS has 12 branches serving residents of Pulaski and Perry counties.
+Branches are located in Little Rock at: Main Library, 100 Rock St.; Aerospace Library, 3301 E. Roosevelt Rd.; Dee Brown Library, 6325 Baseline Rd.; Fletcher Library, 823 N. Buchanan St.; McMath Library, 2100 John Barrow Rd.; Terry Library, 2015 Napa Valley Dr.; Thompson Library, 38 Rahling Circle; and Williams Library, 1800 Chester St. Also at Maumelle Library, 10 Lakepoint Dr.; Nixon Library (Jacksonville), 308 W. Main St.; Sanders Library (Sherwood), 31 Shelby Dr.; and Milam Library (Perryville), 609 Aplin Ave.